 - If the authorised consumer is an Application Function, the information exposure granularities that can be configured in this policy will include: per UE, per UE per application, per PDU session.

-NOTE: Whether the new network functionality can be deployed as a standalone Network Function or co-located with other Network Functions is for further study outside the scope of the present document.

 2. The energy-related information that can be exposed according to the above exposure granularities will include:

 - Energy Consumption information as defined in TS 28.310 [2].